theOehrly/Fast-F1/docs/examples/basics.rst

   'Race'

-Loading a session or and event by name
+Loading a session or an event by name
 --------------------------------------

 As an alternative to specifying an event number you can also load